 As in all grievances alleging violations of the Collective Bargaining Agreement, if we do not compile the evidence necessary to support our argued violations we will not be successful.
 The Union bears the burden to prove a clerk was placed on STAND-BY and that work existed which the clerk could have performed during the STAND-BY TIME period.

-In addition, increasingly the Union has discovered that clerks are being placed - within the (TACS) timekeeping system - on STAND-BY TIME - WHILE THEY ARE This is fraudulent record keeping and falsified input of TACs information.
+In addition, increasingly the Union has discovered that clerks are being placed - within the (TACS) timekeeping system - on STAND-BY TIME - while they are working!
+This is fraudulent record keeping and falsified input of TACS information.